M-J-P/aws-cloudops-storage/content/3.EBS/Create_Volume/Volume_Settings/_index.md

 `STEP 7:`  Enter the minimum size of **1 GiB**.  *(feel free to experiment with numbers)*

 #### IOPS:
+The count of the read/write operations per second
 - Configure the requested number of I/O operations per second
     - General Purpose SSD (gp2) - 100 to 16,000 IOPS (proportionate to the size)
     - General Purpose SSD (gp3) - 3,000 to 16,000 IOPS